 Generally, rich Egyptians buy properties purely for investment purposes and to safeguard their savings them, instead of putting money into banks or investing in the stock market.

-Egypt has announced a new mortgage law early this year (2016) could have major impact on the market.
-The law will lower mortgage interest rates to five percent for people earning up to LE1 400 per month.
-Additionally, individuals earning LE15 000 per month or families earning LE20 000 per month will be eligible for mortgages with 10 percent annual interest under the scheme.
+Egypt announced a new mortgage law in early 2016 which could have major impact on the market.
+The law will lower mortgage interest rates to five percent for people earning up to EGP1 400 (US$78) per month.
+Additionally, individuals earning EGP15 000 (US$ 833) per month or families earning EGP 20 000 (US$ 1,111) per month will be eligible for mortgages with 10 percent annual interest under the scheme for a period of 20 years.
 This new reform will require freeing up the mortgage market.

-Real estate reforms are crucial to attracting investors Egypt is ranked 111th out of 189 countries in registering property, according to the World Bank’s latest Doing Business report.
-It takes 63 days and eight procedures to register a property in the country, compared to less than 30 days and 5.7 procedures in other MENA countries.
+Real estate reforms are crucial to attracting investors.
+Egypt is ranked 109th out of 189 countries in registering property, according to the World Bank’s latest Doing Business report.
+It takes 60 days and eight procedures to register a property in the country, compared to less than 30.5 days and 5.7 procedures in other MENA countries.

 Housing Policy and Regulations